Kolclo/Artifacts-MMO-Client/README.md

 ### Code Quality
 Improve code consistency and efficiency
 - [ ] Use typing for function parameters and return types
-- [ ] Use more functions to make code more modular
+- [ ] Use more functions to make code more modular - in progress
-- [ ] Consistent naming conventions throughout the code
+- [x] Consistent naming conventions throughout the code
-- [ ] Remove hardcoded interactions with requester module and instead use api_actions
+- [x] Remove hardcoded interactions with requester module and instead use api_actions

 ### Performance
 Improve performance of client